 If your nails grow long but snap easily, try jojoba oil.
 It can help make your nails more flexible, so your nails instead bend than snap in some cases.

 These are my nails a year after I stopped doing any manipulations with them.
-I am only taking Vitamin B12, and for the rest of the nutrition, I entirely rely on my daily diet.
-My nails are super strong and grow like weeds!
+I am only taking Vitamin B12, and I rely entirely on my daily diet for the rest of the nutrition.
+As a result, my nails are super strong and grow like weeds!
 They love life free of toxic gel polishes and acetone.